securityfirst/tent-content/contents_en/communications/mobile-phones/beginner/information-stored.md

 [Title]: # (Information stored)
 [Order]: # (2)

-## 2. Information stored on a mobile phone is vulnerable
+# Protect personal information

+Mobile phones may store all sorts of data:

+*	Call history;
+*	Text messages (sent and received);
+*	Addresses and contacts;
+*	Photos and video;
+*	Text files.

-Mobile phones can store all sorts of data: call history, text messages sent and received, address books, photos, video clips, text files.
-These may reveal your network of contacts, and personal information about you and your colleagues.
+Take these steps to minimize the risk of exposing personal information about you and your colleagues.

+## Encrypt your device.

+If the device allows encryption under settings, apply it.

-Some phones have encryption options available which should be applied.
-If you have an Android phone this can be done in Settings -> Personal -> Security -> Encryption.
-(Learn [Basic Security for Android](umbrella://lesson/android) and how to [Encrypt your iPhone] (umbrella://lesson/encrypt-your-iphone).)
+(Learn [basic security for Android](umbrella://lesson/android) and how to [encrypt your iPhone] (umbrella://lesson/encrypt-your-iphone).)

-Do not store confidential files and photos on your mobile phone.
-Move them, as soon as you can, to a safe location, as outlined in the [Backing Up](umbrella://lesson/backing-up) lesson.
-Frequently erase your phone call records, messages, address book entries, photos, etc. Learn more about safe deleting in the [Deleting lesson](umbrella://lesson/safely-deleting).
+## Move data.

+Move confidential files and photos from your phone to a secure location as soon as possible.

+(Learn about [protecting files] (umbrella://lesson/protecting-files) and [backing up](umbrella://lesson/backing-up).

+## Erase data.

+Erase sensitive information regularing, including call records, messages, contacts, or photos.

+(Learn more about [safely deleting] (umbrella://lesson/safely-deleting).)

+## Protect your device

+*	Only use trusted phone dealers and repair shops.
+*	Delete all information before selling, handing on or disposing of your phone.

+## Protect your SIM

+Keep SIM cards and memory cards you use in your phone secure:

+*	Don't leave them at the repair shop when your phone is being serviced.
+*	Physically destroy SIM cards or memory cards.
+Never sell or hand them on.

+## Use ObscuraCam

+ObscuraCam is a free, open-source app by the [Guardian Project](https://guardianproject.info/).
+Use it to protect privacy when capturing pictures or video.

+> *For example, if you take photos or record video of a sensitive event, it might be dangerous to you or to those who appear in the recordings if your phone fell into the wrong hands.*

+ObscuraCam can:

+*	Blur faces in photos;
+*	Delete the original photos;
+*	Upload media to your server if you set one up.

+(Learn how to use [ObscuraCam](umbrella://tools/obscuracam).)

+## Use CameraV

+Photos and videos you take on your phone include metadata.
+Metadata can reveal the identity and location of your device.

+Metadata supports the credibility of images and video used as evidence.
+But metadata can also put you or others at risk.

+[CameraV](https://guardianproject.info/apps/camerav/) is a plugin for ObscuraCam.

+CameraV can:

+*	Store media with valuable metadata securely;
+*	Strip metadata from images and video to share on social media.

 ![image](mobile3.png)

-Protect your SIM card and additional memory card (if your phone has one), as they may contain sensitive information.
-For example, make sure that you don't leave them at the repair shop when your phone is being serviced.
-Use only trusted phone dealers and repair shops if possible.
-When selling, handing on or disposing of your phone make sure all information is deleted.
-Never hand on or sell SIM cards or memory cards - you should physically destroy them.

-When capturing pictures or video it is important to be careful of privacy and safety of those pictured.
-For example, if you take photos or record video of a sensitive event, it might be dangerous to you or to those who appear in the recordings if your phone fell into the wrong hands.
-[Guardian Project](https://guardianproject.info/) has created an open-source app called [ObscuraCam](umbrella://tools/obscuracam) to detect/select faces on photos and blur them.
-Obscuracam also deletes the original photos and if you have set up a server to upload the captured media, it provides an easy way to upload it.

-Metadata such as phone identity and location are also captured on photos and videos.
-In some instances, such information is really important to have to prove the credibility of images and video so that they could be used as evidence in courts of law.
-At other times metadata can put you or others at risk.
-The Guardian Project has made a plugin tool for ObscuraCam called [CameraV](https://guardianproject.info/apps/camerav/) that allows you to store a version of the image/video with metadata while also creating a redacted version without any sensitive data that can safely be shared on social media.